Self and mixed delta-moves on algebraically split links: Self Delta-Pathways

 In particular, since the self $\Delta$-Gordian distance is defined to be the minimal self $\Delta$-pathway between two links, we have:

 \begin{corollary} Given self $\Delta$-equivalent links $L$ and $L'$,

 \end{corollary}

-The Arf invariant can be extended to proper links \cite{hoste1984arf,robertello1965invariant}, that is, links $L$ such that In particular, the Arf invariant is well defined for algebraically split links.
+The Arf invariant can be extended to proper links \cite{hoste1984arf,robertello1965invariant}, that is, links $L$ such that In particular, the Arf invariant is well defined for algebraically split links (i.e. links with vanishing pairwise linking number).
 It has been shown that a $\Delta$-move changes the parity of the Arf invariant of a proper link and therefore $d^{\Delta}(L,L')\equiv \arf(L)+\arf(L')\pmod{2}$ \cite{REU21}.
 Thus restricting to just self $\Delta$-moves, we have $d^{s\Delta}(L,L')\equiv \arf(L)+\arf(L')\pmod{2}$.\\

 \begin{example} Since both the links $L8a2$ and $L8a4$ can be deformed into the trivial link with a single self $\Delta$-move, $1\leq d_G^{s\Delta}(L8a2,L8a4)\leq2$.
 Yet

 and therefore $d_G^{s\Delta}(L8a2,L8a4)=2$.\\ \end{example}